Hawaii Territorial Guard: Membership

 Immediately after ordering the activation of the Territorial Guard, Governor Poindexter began the task of creating it.
 The University of Hawaii Reserve Officer's Training Corps was activated and assembled at the University of Hawaii campus and immediately drafted into the Territorial Guard, alongside various high school JROTC students.

 At 11:00 a.m. on the same day, all members of the American Legion were also called to duty via radio, thus adding between three hundred and four hundred members to the Territorial Guard ranks, whose membership would reach a strength of 89 officers and 1,254 enlisted men by December 31, 1941.

 In January 1942, due to suspicions of their loyalty, all ethnic Japanese members were dismissed from the Hawaii Territorial Guard.
 Hawaii Territorial Guardsmen who had been discharged petitioned General Delos Carleton Emmons, the Military Governor of Hawaii, to be allowed contribute to the war effort in another way, and in February they were assigned to a regiment of engineers as a 160-man auxiliary unit called the Varsity Victory Volunteers.
 After the temporary shutdown of the unit, the Hawaii Territorial Guard was immediately reactivated without its ethnic Japanese members and began recruiting replacements.

 Duties

 The Hawaii Territorial Guard was tasked with guarding against a potential paratrooper assault by the Japanese in the immediate aftermath of the Pearl Harbor attack.
 After the immediate threat had passed, they were assigned to guard key buildings and infrastructure against sabotage.

 Equipment

 Members of the Hawaii Territorial Guard were issued M1903 Springfield rifles.

 Disbandment

 The Hawaii Territorial Guard was disbanded in 1947.

 Other militias

-Several other militias composed of civilians but given limited recognition and training by the United States government existed in Hawaii during World War II, including the following private militia units:
+There were several other militias composed of civilians, but these were given limited recognition and training by the United States government.
+These included the following private militia units: